 The Washington Examiner adds that the lawsuit says the damage was caused by “excessive quantities of highly corrosive wastes, doughnut grease and other pollutants.”

 It gets worse, according to the lawsuit that was filed the “clogged pipes resulted in raw sewage leaks that shut down the southern Fairfax sewer system.”
 The county officials say its workers once ran a closed-circuit camera inside a pipe to show the grease deposits, but the camera got stuck in the goop.

 N.B.
-Krispy Kreme disputes the claim and blames the sewer clogging on poor maintenance.
+Krispy Kreme disputed the claim and blamed the sewer clogging on poor maintenance.